 - Reducing poverty, by providing food and employment for some of the billions of people around the world that directly rely on a healthy Ocean for survival.

 - High financial returns.
-Protecting 30% of the ocean has been estimated to cost between US$ 223-228 billion, but it has been estimated that the financial net benefits from the increased ecosystem goods and services (once all costs have been taken into account) range from US$490 billion to US$920 billion by 2050.
+Protecting 30% of the ocean has been estimated to cost between US$ 223-228 billion, but the financial net benefits from increased ecosystem goods and services (once all costs have been taken into account) range from US$490 billion to US$920 billion by 2050.
 In the financial world that is a return on investment no-one would turn down!

 - A global review of the impacts of marine protected areas on fish found that fish biomass (weight) increased by 446%, it was denser (more fish) by 166%, species size increased by 26% and there were 21% more types of fish.

 - To give an example, over the 18 years that the Apo Island Protected Area has been in place in the Philippines there have been significant benefits.
 The population of the main local fisheries of surgeonfish and jackfish have tripled, the biomass of large predator fish has gone up 8-fold, and fishermen are now catching 50% more fish in less fishing time.

 - Whilst small marine reserves can have local benefits, large-scale marine reserves have been shown to be even more effective, including areas that have already been damaged.